maikelthedev/maikeldotuk.github.io/_drafts/_posts/can-this-winter-go-away-please.md

 ### Solitude

 I haven't seen one single member of my family in more than seven years.
-There are even new members and I don't even know their names.
+There are even new members and I don't even know their names because my sisters have had children.
 Do I hate my family?
 No, I don't.
 I'm just a lone wolf.
 I'm a strange person, I love solitude.
 I generally reduce my social life to a handful of people, sometimes even just to one person.
+No one can ever guess by seeing me, all my acquaintances believe I've got an incredibly busy social life.

 This need for solitude is the reason I left London on 2012 and moved to the North West (to come back on 2015), I was sick of never being alone.
 Yet, I was in very different circumstances, I could barely speak English, I was living in a room with 3 more guys on it (the bedroom, not the flat)....so I had literally no privacy for more than a year.

 How did I deal with that coming from my own appartment in the city centre of Seville is a mystery.
 That is how much I was tired of living unchallenged in Spain.

 This flat I'm moving to means **The World** to me.
 It means growing up unconstrained.
 Solitude makes my creativity limitless.
 The thought of having to wait 23 days more for it after 6 and a half years desperately in need of it just makes me anxious.
 I would only have peace of mind once the contract is signed.

+I'm the kind of person who always expects the worse while keeps working to get the best.